Roberto Carballés Baena: 2014–2015: First ATP win

-2016–2018: Major, Masters and top 100 debuts; first singles ATP title
+2016–2018: Major, Masters and top 100 debuts, first ATP title

 In March 2016, Carballés Baena made his Masters 1000 debut as a wildcard at the Miami Open, losing to Aljaž Bedene in three sets in the first round.

 The following month, he made his debut at his home Masters, the Mutua Madrid Open, where he won two qualifying matches to reach the main draw.
 In May, he made his Major debut at the French Open after qualifying.

 In February 2018, Carballés Baena won his first ATP title at the Ecuador Open Quito, defeating second seed Albert Ramos Viñolas in the final.
 He became the first Spanish qualifier to win a title since Nicolás Almagro at the 2006 Valencia Open.
 This victory resulted in him reaching a career-high singles ranking of world No. 72.

-2020–21: First doubles title & French Open third round; Olympics debut
+2020–21: First doubles title & French Open third round, Olympics debut

 In February 2020, Carballés Baena won his first ATP doubles title at the Chile Open in Santiago.
 He and compatriot Alejandro Davidovich Fokina defeated the second-seeded pair of Marcelo Arévalo and Jonny O’Mara in the final.

 At the 2020 French Open, Carballés Baena reached the third round of a Grand Slam for the first time.
 He defeated ninth seed Denis Shapovalov in the second round to record his first top-20 win and first victory in five sets before retiring in his next match against 18th seed Grigor Dimitrov.

 In April 2021, Carballés Baena won his first title of the year at the Belgrade Challenger.
 In May, he qualified for the Masters 1000 in Rome for the first time.

 Carballés Baena qualified to represent Spain at the 2020 Summer Olympics in singles and doubles partnering with Pablo Andujar.
 In September 2021, following his US Open second round showing, he reached his third Challenger final of the year as a top seed at the Murcia Open in Spain, losing to second seed Tallon Griekspoor in three sets.
 At the same tournament, he also reached the final in doubles partnering with Alberto Barroso Campos.